BW PolyureaProtective CoatingsContact

 Can the exact BW6-9526 consumption be fixed before inspection?

-No. BW6-9526 consumption depends on seam length, screw-hole density, fastener count, overlap geometry, rust pits, local defects and repair scope, so it should be confirmed after site inspection.
+No. BW6-9526 consumption depends on seam length, screw-hole density, fastener count, overlap geometry, rust pits, local defects and repair scope.
+It should be confirmed after site inspection or project photo review.

 What information is needed before specifying the system?